Fashah Iskandar

-Mohammad Fashah Iskandar bin S Rosedin is a Singaporean professional footballer who plays as a goalkeeper for Singapore Premier League club Tanjong Pagar United.
+Mohammad Fashah Iskandar bin S Rosedin (born 15 February 1995), more commonly known as Fashah Iskandar or mononymously known as Fashah, is a Singaporean former footballer who played as a goalkeeper.

+Fashah made headlines alongside the Singapore under-15 national team in 2010 when the team won bronze in the 2010 Summer Youth Olympics.

 Club career

 Young Lions

 He started his footballing career in 2013 where he signed for Young Lions.
+He made 24 appearances in their Prime League squad but failed to make a single appearance for the Cubs.

 Tampines Rovers

-In 2016, he signed for Tampines Rovers.
+In 2016, he signed for Tampines Rovers but didn't make a first team appearance.
+Fashah did however appear in their Prime League squad in a 5-5 draw to Balestier Khalsa.

 Young Lions

 He returned to Young Lions in 2016 and made his first competitive debut there after their French keeper left.

 Despite criticism on his weight, Iskandar responded to it by saying “It is not about the body size but performance on the pitch”.

+Tanjong Pagar

+Fashah is retained for the 2024 season.
+He is rumoured to be in the running for national team selection against China in March 2024 and matches against Korea.